Accessibility Tools

 Potential side effects include redness, irritation, and temporary darkening; however, these are usually temporary and can be managed by your dermatologist.

-Q: Is it safe to undergo Melasma treatment during pregnancy?
+Q: Is it safe to treat melasma during pregnancy?

 Say Goodbye to Melasma: Discover Top-Tier Treatment in New York

 Say goodbye to the challenges of melasma and embrace new radiant skin with Debra Jaliman MD, your trusted specialist in top-tier Melasma treatment in New York.
 Our dedicated team of experts is committed to delivering unparalleled care personalized to your unique skin needs.
-If you have questions or want more information, call our office number at .
+If you have questions or want more information, call NYC's top Melasma specialist, Dr. Debra Jaliman, at .
+You are in great hands with our services!

 Location & Directions